Fidelity vs Robinhood vs Charles Schwab in 2026

 However, Robinhood does not allow short selling, while Schwab and Fidelity do.

-Fidelity also offers a margin calculator on its website, showing margin requirements and federal call values for any stock.
+Fidelity also has a margin calculator on its website, where you can view margin requirements and federal call values for any stock.

-Winner: Depends on user needs—Robinhood for lower costs, Fidelity for more tools.
+Winner: Depends on user preference—Robinhood for lower costs, Fidelity for more tools.

 Additional Features